-They offer a trial that’s limited to 500 Mbs per month and two subscription plans: a 1-month plan and a 1-year one.
+They offer a trial that’s limited to 500 Mbs per month and three subscription plans: a 1-month plan, a 1-year one, and a 2-year plan.
 The monthly plan comes with no discount whatsoever, and compared to the yearly plan, you pay double the price per month of service if you choose this one.

 + Great security; (5)

 – Narrow server/location list; (1)